spiral/docs/database/builders.md

 }
 ```

-Once such table created, we can remove schema declaration and leave only table variable (`Spiral\Database\Entities\Table`).
+Once such table created, we can remove schema declaration and leave only table variable (instance `Spiral\Database\Entities\Table` or Table Class).

 ## Insert Builder
 To get an instance of InsertBuilder (response for insertions), we can execute following code: